Protect Murujuga Rock Art: Sign the Petition

 Take Action: Sign the Petition

 Help stop this senseless destruction.
-Demand that the Australian Government reject the gas export extension and protect the Murujuga Rock Art for future generations.
+Tell the Australian Government to protect the Murujuga Rock Art for future generations.

 As the National Museum of Australia states, “Rock art is an important part of First Nations life and culture, and needs to be protected.
 If we care for rock art, all Australians can appreciate it for generations to come.”